zhongshuwen/dfuse-eosio/DEPENDENCIES.md

 yarn build
 ```

-and building the `dashboard` from dlauncher, copying the ricebox to this repo:
+and building the `dashboard` from zsw-lishi-launcher, copying the ricebox to this repo:

 ```
 pushd ..
-  git clone git@github.com/dfuse-io/dlauncher
+  git clone git@github.com/invisible-train-40/zsw-lishi-launcher
   pushd dashboard
     pushd client
       yarn install